Miss America (The Big Dish song): Background

 Lindsay has described "Miss America" as being about a woman who is "beautiful in a lot of ways, but she's not intelligent".
-In a press release for Satellites, Lindsay said of the song's message, "I hope that people don't take it as an anti-American statement, because it isn't meant that way at all.
-It's about something that happens everywhere, not just in America."
+He elaborated in an interview with The Northern Echo in 1991, "It's the story of a beauty queen going through the tunnel and out the other end.
+It's usually females who are not particularly bright but blessed with good looks; they are treated like pieces of meat and then they end up back where they started from – no better off."
+Despite its title, Lindsay said the song was not meant to be taken as an "anti-American statement".
+He said, "It's about something that happens everywhere, not just in America."

 Lindsay felt "Miss America" brought the band back on track sound wise, telling The List in 1990, "'Miss America' is a bit more like the stuff on Swimmer.
 I think we lost our way a bit on the second album."

 As the band's debut release on East West, "Miss America" successfully broke the band in the top 40 of the UK Singles Chart.
 Lindsay told The Independent in 1991 of his surprise at the song's success, "We're not fashionable, and we've tried to stick to our original plan.
 We thought 'Miss America' would be representative of us, but didn't think it would be a big hit single."